Liaison Psychiatry

 We are a multidisciplinary team who provide specialist assessment and treatment to individuals with complex needs at the interface between mental and physical health on an outpatient basis.
 We offer therapy-based interventions and have expertise in working with individuals with Persistent Physical Symptoms (PPS) and Long-Term Conditions (LTCs) with a focus on helping those whom, due to the complexity of their problems, are unsuitable for primary care or mainstream mental health services.

-Our team is composed of different healthcare professionals, including Liaison Psychiatrists, Occupational Therapists, Mental Health Nurses, Psychotherapists and a Physiotherapist.
+Our team is composed of different healthcare professionals, including Liaison Psychiatrists, Occupational Therapists, Mental Health Nurses, Psychotherapists, and a Physiotherapist.

 Referral information